Sediment Filter for Well Water and More

 Do I Need a Sediment Filter if on City Water?

 Even if you receive your water from a municipal treatment plant (city water), there's still a very high chance that there's sediment in your water.
 That's why an inline water sediment filter is a good idea.
+If you're on city water, you might also consider installing a UV water filter to ensure all illness-causing microbes are also removed from your water.

 Protection for Water Softener: Sediment in water can especially become an issue when a water treatment system, such as a softener is installed.
 Water softeners have fine moving parts that can become scratched and fouled by sediment in the water.
 A sediment filter can trap dirt, silt, sand and other particulates out of your water.
 An inline sediment prefilter should be installed near the point where the water service line enters the house and before the water softener system.